npolar/seatrack-map/README.md

 # seatrack-map

 ```
-npm install
+yarn install
 ```

 ```
-npm start # to develop
+yarn start # to develop
-npm run build # to build to build-folder
+yarn build # to build to build-folder
 ```